[Last updated May 2021, to include new questions on the risk of blood clots and pregnant women]

 Is it true that the new covid vaccines contain tissues from an aborted fetus?

 No. The Pfizer and Moderna vaccines employ messenger RNA molecules which have been synthesised artificially in laboratories.
 However as part of the vaccine development process the vaccines were tested using a so-called ‘immortal’ cell-line called HEK-293.
-This cell line consists of continually multiplying cells which have been multiplying for more than 40 years.
-The original cells were said to have been obtained from a fetus (unborn baby) who underwent a legal abortion for other reasons in the Netherlands in 1973.
-No further abortions were performed as part of the vaccine development process and the vaccines do not contain any fetal tissue.
+The Oxford AstraZeneca vaccine was also developed using the HEK-293 cell-line.
+This cell-line consists of continually multiplying cells which have been multiplying for more than 40 years.
+The original cells were said to have been obtained from a fetus (unborn baby) who underwent a legal abortion for other reasons in the Netherlands in 1973, although the exact origin of the cells is unclear.
+No further abortions were performed as part of the vaccine development process and the vaccines themselves do not contain any HEK-293 cells or fetal tissue.
 The use of the HEK-293 cell-line does raise the question of whether the vaccine might be regarded as ‘morally tainted’.
 This is a complex question which I have discussed in an article called ‘Coronavirus vaccines and Christian Ethics’.
-At present there is no generally available coronavirus vaccine that has not been developed using HEK-293 cells.
+The Novavax vaccine which is currently undergoing Phase 3 trials did not use HEK-293 cells or other ethically questionable cell-lines in its development.
+It is currently not available for routine clinical use.

 Is it true that the risks of coronavirus infection have been massively exaggerated for political or other devious reasons?

-No. There is a consensus amongst epidemiologists, virologists and infectious disease experts around the world that the current Covid-19 pandemic is the most dangerous global health emergency since the Spanish influenza in 1918/19.
+No. There is a consensus amongst epidemiologists, virologists and infectious disease experts around the world that the current COVID-19 pandemic is the most dangerous global health emergency since the Spanish influenza in 1918/19.
 There is already clear evidence that 2020 has seen hundreds of thousands of excess deaths that would not have occurred without the pandemic.
+A recent Economist article estimated that the real death toll around the world up to May 2021 was around 10 million, far higher than the reported numbers.
 In addition to the tragic deaths, there is growing evidence of very significant long-lasting complications in some survivors including strokes, heart problems, chronic lung conditions and even long-lasting cognitive impairment.
-It now seems likely that many thousands if not millions of people will be living with the medical complications of coronavirus infection for years to come.
+It now seems likely that, sadly, many thousands if not millions of people will be living with the medical complications of coronavirus infection for years to come.

 Is it true that the coronavirus vaccines use covert surveillance techniques created by Bill Gates?